aquasecurity/trivy/README.md

 ### Amazon ECR (Elastic Container Registry)

-Trivi use AWS SDK.
+Trivy use AWS SDK.
 You don't need to install `aws` CLI tool.
 You can use [AWS CLI's ENV Vars](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).

 ### GCR (Google Container Registry)

-Trivi use Google Cloud SDK.
+Trivy use Google Cloud SDK.
 You don't need to install `gcloud` command.

 If you want to use target project's repository, you can settle via `GOOGLE_APPLICATION_CREDENTIAL`.
 ```bash